My Dog Training Prices / Rates

 COMPLETE PRICE LIST: Here is a complete explanation of my dog training pricing philosophy, and a comprehensive list of all my dog training services and prices.
 I usually charge per lesson, not by the hour.

 ACTIVE DUTY MILITARY AND POLICE DISCOUNT: We all owe our police and service men and women for what they do.
 So, show me proof you are active duty police or military and you’ll get a 10% discount.

 (These are the base prices, within my business area, and should be used as general guidelines.
 Sometimes I will quote a price different that what is quoted here… there would have to be costs, dangers or risks to me that I’d have to factor in that I can’t anticipate with the average student.
 The price I quote you in person is the current price for your situation.
 Prices, terms and conditions subject to change without notice.
 Subject to My Rules).

-Evaluations: $75 within my business territories.
+Evaluations: PLEASE CONTACT ME FOR QUOTE within my business territories.
 Outside my business area: on a case by case basis plus travel cost; coupons don’t apply.

 DISTANCE CHARGE: Because of fuel and vehicle costs, pricing is based partly upon your location.

 AREA ONE: My primary business area is from I-51 to the West, I-101 to the North, Ellsworth to the East, and E Riggs Rd to the South.
 Within these boundaries, there is NO additional charge.
 I call this AREA ONE.